Spring Flower Garden Ideas

 - Not all plants in a flower garden need be in the ground; here, the pretty blooms of Endless Summer hydrangeas fill a row of containers.
 Bonus: The pots can be moved to add color to other sections of the garden.

-- A short row of boxwood, planted in the middle of a flowering bed, offers visual relief.
+- A short row of boxwood, planted in the middle of a flowering bed, offers visual relief and is a pretty flower garden idea.

 - Plant in waves of color when designing a flowerbed.
 These pink and yellow tulips provide a first, early burst of blooms in the spring.